 The state of Massachusetts considers an offense to be a misdemeanor when it does not merit time in state prison.
 A misdemeanor is a more minor wrongdoing; lower than a felony.
 It is punishable by a fine, probation and/or county jail time of up to 2 ½ years.
 It is generally tried in a local “District” or “Municipal” court.

-Examples of misdemeanor offences include: petty theft, disturbing the peace, drunk driving without injury to others, various traffic violations, simple assault and battery.
+Examples of misdemeanor offenses include: petty theft, disturbing the peace, drunk driving without injury to others, various traffic violations, simple assault and battery.

 A felony is a more serious crime, punishable by imprisonment in a state or federal prison.
 It is generally tried in a state “Superior” court.

-Examples of felonies include: murder and attempted murder, rape and sexual assault, treason, arson, armed robbery, manslaughter, drug possession and trafficking and kidnaping.
+Examples of felonies include: murder and attempted murder, rape and sexual assault, treason, arson, armed robbery, manslaughter, drug possession and trafficking and kidnapping.

 The Grand Jury meets in secret and is overseen by the District Attorney or prosecutor.
 Both sworn testimony of witnesses and physical evidence can be presented.
 Only the jurors, prosecutors and witnesses (sometimes with their attorneys), are present at the hearing.
 You and your counsel are not present and may not even know the hearing is taking place.
 You will only receive a transcript of the evidence if the Indictment is issued.